Aeroluna/LunaCoopMod/README.md

 - Changed Morph to Brutalisk to disable autocast when canceled.
 - Changed Morph to Leviathan to disable autocast when canceled.

 Did you even know you could cancel morphing Brutalisks/Leviathans?
 The cancel button was removed from the command card but you could still stop the morph by canceling it from the queue.
 Cancel was likely removed because it would immediately start the morph again if you had autocast on.
-A little change to disable autocast when you cancel should fix that, no more accidentally turning your Vipers into Leviathans!.
+A little change to disable autocast when you cancel should fix that; no more accidentally turning your Vipers into Leviathans!.

 - Fixed an issue where Mutalisk's Sundering Glaive passive tooltip highlighted unit names.
 - Fixed an issue where Viper's Virulent Microbes passive tooltip highlighted unit names.